nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Q**: Is my data secure? <br>
 **A**: Yes, your data is stored locally in your computer and is not accessible by anyone else.

+**Q**: Will I lose my data when I exit the app?
+**A**: No you will not.
+The data is stored on your computer and can still be displayed after exiting the app.

+**Q**: Do I need internet connection to use Staff-Snap?
+**A**: You will need internet connection to open the web version of our user guide after clicking `help` or typing the `help` command.
+Otherwise, no internet connection is required to perform the other features.

 **Q**: Why is the first applicant from my CSV file not being imported? <br>
 **A**: You might have omitted the header row.
 Ensure that the CSV file have the following headers: `name`, `phone`, `email`, `position` in that order